torstenwalter/torstenwalter.github.io/_posts/2017-07-25-build-docker-image-and-upload-to-openshift-registry.markdown

 title:  "How to build a docker image and upload it to Minishift's docker registry?"
 date:   2017-07-25 15:30:00 +0200
 categories: minishift openshift docker registry
+excerpt: Steps needed to push docker images to the Minishift docker registry.
 ---